 IOGP and ISO agreed in June 2012 to an Interim Solution that responded to temporary industry uncertainties associated with trade regulations (EU and US) and their applicability to standardization in the oil and gas sector.
 The Interim Solution allowed the continuation of the development of prioritized ISO/TC67 work items.
 The Interim Solution involved the development and publication of draft standards by IOGP.

-This solution was terminated in June 2013 and replaced by the Standards Solution, where we continue to offer a secured environment for developing draft standards.
+This solution was replaced by the Standards Solution, where we continue to offer a secured environment for developing draft standards.
+The “IOGP supplementary procedure for development and maintenance of ISO standards has been revised in response to the letter of ISO/TMB TF “Challenges in the oil and gas sector”.

-In the Standards Solution, drafts for ISO technical reports, ISO technical specifications or ISO developed under the IOGP umbrella standards will now be sent directly to ISO/TC67 Secretariat for ISO ballot and/or publication.
+In the Standards Solution, drafts for and other contributions to ISO deliverables developed under the IOGP umbrella will be made available to ISO/TC67 Secretariat for ISO ballot or other processing through a publicly accessible website: www.iso.org/tc67.

-The IOGP Standards Solution continues to use the secure ShareFile for the participants safe sharing and storing of relevant documents.
-IOGP’s Standards Committee manages the Standards Solution as a stand-alone project with the assistance of a dedicated Standards Solution Manager and support and guidance from a new Administration Task Force (ATF), populated largely by IOGP Standards Committee members.
-For further information on the Standards Solution, please contact the Standards Solution Manager at email StandardsSolutionPM@iogp.org
+The IOGP Standards Solution uses the password-secured ShareFile system allowing participants safe sharing and storing of relevant documents.
+IOGP’s Standards Committee manages the Standards Solution as a stand-alone project with the assistance of a dedicated Standards Solution Manager and support and guidance from the Administration Task Force (ATF), populated largely by IOGP Standards Committee members.
+For further information on the Standards Solution, please contact the Standards Solution Manager at email StandardsSolutionPM@iogp.org.

 Standards solution projects